-Yes, people facing category B charges in Nevada have the right to a trial by jury.9
+Yes, if you are facing category B charges in Nevada, you have the right to a trial by jury.9

 Category B felonies that are violent crimes have a ten (10) year record seal waiting period.
 Burglary of a residence also carries a ten (10) year record sealing waiting period.
 This waiting period begins only after the case closes.

 Otherwise, category B felonies in Nevada can be sealed five (5) years after the case is closed.
-But the case can never be sealed if the charge was for:
+Though the case can never be sealed if the charge was for:

 - sex crimes,

 - crimes against children, or